cropgeeks/hpc-help/slurm-overview.rst

   #SBATCH --job-name="test job"
   #SBATCH --export=ALL

-  echo "Starting job..."
-  sleep 60
-  echo "Job finished..."
+  echo "Starting job on $HOSTNAME" sleep 60 echo "Job finished"

 This is a normal bash shell script with some extra Slurm parameters (more on them later) inserted near the top using the ``#SBATCH`` prefix, in this case to say that we want the job to be called "test job" and we'd like to export all environment variables from the submitting shell into the job's environment.
 The job in this case is a few simple steps to print out (echo) some infomation, along with a command to "sleep for 60 seconds".